rstaylor/BestOfferDemo/README.md

 # .vscode/settings.json

-Settings file to let you immedietly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))
+Settings file to let you immediatly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))

 # .vscode/launch.json
 Config file if you want to debug with VSCode ObjectScript